prosecutor-indicators/ppi-edit/content/courses/example/example2.md

 - Evaluate and meet training needs for your IT and data staff.
 - Recruit and train researchers and/or IT specialists to grow your office capacity for collecting and analyzing data.

-## 7. Data Collection

-- Collect, clean, and analyze the PPI data on monthly, quarterly, and annual bases.
-- Present this information in data dashboards, spreadsheets, or charts and graphs.
-- Routinize and automatize the process of data extraction, analysis and presentation.
-- Establish data quality control mechanisms.
-- Plan to collect new data not currently available.